MED 7710 Patient III Assessment Plan

 • For the written assignment, learners will be required to resubmit the assessment for the component they have failed addressing the inadequacies that have been identified.

-• Learners who fail a reassessment will be required to meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wishes, to support the learner’s academic needs.
+• Learners with recurrent reassessments or who fail a reassessment will be required to meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wishes, to support the learner’s academic needs.

 • Learners who achieve less than 70% on two or more summative examinations will be will be notified and provided with academic success resources.
 The learner may meet with the Phase Lead or a delegate, and the Learner Well-being Consultant if the learner so wished, to further support the learner’s academic needs.